actions/stale/README.md

 #### days-before-pr-close

 Useful to override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale pull request.

 Default value: unset

+#### stale-issue-message

+Define the message that will be added as a comment to the issue when the stale workflow mark it automatically as stale with a label.

+You can omit the comment by setting [skip-stale-issue-message](#skip-stale-issue-message) to `true`.

+Default value: unset

+#### stale-pr-message

+Define the message that will be added as a comment to the pull request when the stale workflow mark it automatically as stale with a label.

+You can omit the comment by setting [skip-stale-issue-message](#skip-stale-pr-message) to `true`.

+Default value: unset